bertiewooster/bertiewooster.github.io/_posts/2024-11-21-Cheminformatics-Blogging-How-To.md

 This post is about the creative process more than the technical details and is pitched toward people with a chemistry background.

-Throughout this post, I’ll use as an example my last blog post, [Why some organic molecules have a color: Correlating optical absorption wavelength with conjugated bond chain length]]({% post_url 2024-10-15-Color-from-Conjugation %}).
+Throughout this post, I’ll use as an example my last blog post, [Why some organic molecules have a color: Correlating optical absorption wavelength with conjugated bond chain length]({% post_url 2024-10-15-Color-from-Conjugation %}).

 ## Find a jumping-off point